Venue: Collingwood Room - Civic Offices. View directions

 All parties shall receive written notification of the decision and reasons.

 The Panel has considered very carefully the application for a premises licence at Hallmark Jewellery.

 The Panel has given due regard to the Licensing Act 2003, the Licensing Objectives, statutory guidance and the adopted statement of Licensing Policy.
 Human Rights legislation has been borne in mind whilst making the decision.

 It has paid due regard to all representations and evidence, both written and given orally, today and attached due weight accordingly in light of all the circumstances.

-The Chairman went on to advise that there is a right of appeal to the Magistrates' Court for all parties and formal written notification of the decision will set out that right in full.
+There is a right of appeal to the Magistrates' Court for all parties and formal written notification of the decision will set out that right in full.